Georgia State vs. Ball State Camellia Bowl NCAA Football Odds, Plays and Insights | December 25, 2021

 Ball State Stats and Trends

-- Ball State is 1-1 against the spread and 2-0 overall when the team amasses more than 405.8 yards.
+- Ball State is 1-1 against the spread and 2-0 overall when the team churns out more than 405.8 yards.

-- The Cardinals have turned the ball over 10 times, nine fewer times than the Panthers have forced turnovers (19).
+- The Cardinals have 10 giveaways this season, while the Panthers have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.